Samsung WA50R5400AV Washer Unbalanced & Lid Stuck on Lock — Fix

 Why won’t my Samsung WA50R5400AV lid unlock after the spin cycle?

-The lid lock assembly on the WA50R5400AV uses an electronic solenoid that holds the lid closed until the control board receives a signal that the drum has stopped rotating.
-If the lid remains locked beyond 10 seconds after the spin cycle ends, the solenoid may be stuck, the control board may not be registering the stop signal, or the latch mechanism may be damaged.
-Try the drain and spin cycle method first, then test the solenoid with a multimeter.
-If the solenoid reads infinite ohms, it must be replaced.
+The lid lock assembly on the WA50R5400AV uses an electronic solenoid that keeps the lid closed until the control board gets a signal that the drum has stopped rotating.
+If the lid remains locked more than 10 seconds after the spin cycle ends, the solenoid might be stuck, the control board may not be registering the stop signal, or the latch mechanism could be damaged.
+Try the drain and spin cycle method first, and then test the solenoid with a multimeter.
+If the multimeter reads infinite ohms, that solenoid is toast and needs to be replaced.

 Can I force open the WA50R5400AV lid if it’s stuck locked?